 While online success may be harder than ever, however, it’s also easier to grasp if you take the right approach.
 There’s no meaningful barrier between you and the people you’re trying to reach — and even in a world of gigantic corporations, you can still find an audience.

-But how do you do this?
+The big question is how do you do this?
 How do you effectively market your small business online in a way that doesn’t obstruct your broader practical efforts to grow your operation?
 Here are 5 excellent strategies that every budding business should adopt:

 Brand advocates are powerful drivers of growth because one person who strongly supports your brand can recommend it to numerous others, each of which will be more inclined to view you favourably from the outset (and will thus be primed to become another brand advocate).
 And when trying to earn brand advocacy, open communication is key.